CINA

 Legislative watch on Journalism

-AB 1444 - OPPOSE Status: Inactive
+Assemblymember Heath Flora AB 1444 - OPPOSE

-"Public Notice" (Asm.
-Heath Flora) AB 1444 OPPOSE without amendment.
+AB 1444 CINA OPPOSES without amendment.

 What’s wrong with AB 1444?
 Section C.